YugabyteDB-Samples/orm-examples/README.md

-# Using ORMs with YugaByte DB
+# Using ORMs with YugabyteDB

-This repository has examples showing build a simple REST API server using ORMs on top of YugaByte DB (using the YSQL API).
+This repository has examples showing build a simple REST API server using ORMs on top of YugabyteDB (using the YSQL API).
 The scenario modelled is that of a simple online e-commerce store.
 It consists of the following.

 * The users of the ecommerce site are stored in the `users` table.
 * The `products` table contains a list of products the ecommerce site sells.
 * The orders placed by the users are populated in the `orders` table.
 An order can consist of multiple line items, each of these are inserted in the `orderline` table.

 ## Step 1.
-Install YugaByte DB
+Install YugabyteDB

-You should first [install YugaByte DB](https://docs.yugabyte.com/latest/quick-start/), which is a distributed SQL database compatible with the PostgreSQL language.
+You should first [install YugabyteDB](https://docs.yugabyte.com/latest/quick-start/), which is a distributed SQL database compatible with the PostgreSQL language.

 ## Step 2.
 Bring up the REST API server